pdrabinski/Time-Tab-Extension/README.md

 # New Tab Chrome Extension

-The purpose of this project was to learn JS, HTML, and CSS through building a chrome extension that displays time on the new tab page.
-After this was completed, a playable tic tac toe game was added as a secondary challenge.
+The purpose of this project was to practice JS, HTML, and CSS through building a chrome extension.
+The extension displays time on the new tab page and links to a page where you can play tic tac toe against the computer.

 ![alt text](images/ss_440_280.png "Extension Screenshot")

-The game page needs a few improvements, but I'm leaving it as is for now because the goal was to just get a working games.
-In the future though, I hope to remove the ability to overwrite moves and add a few more features.
+The game page is very basic, but I'm leaving it as is for now because the goal was to just get a working game.

 The tic tac toe game could also use some improvements.
-For example, the computer's logic is simply to put its piece down in the next available spot.
-Therefore, my chief goal for this game is to add more rules to the computer's game play, but I'm currently pursuing this outside of the constraints of an extension.
+Chiefly, the computer could use a better strategy.
+Currently, I'm pursuing this outside of the constraints of an extension, but hope to bring it back to this project.